CamiloSinningUN/Lexical-analyzer/README.md

 # Lexical-analyzer

-LEXICAL AND SYNTACTIC ANALYZER OF A SUBSET OF C.
+Lexical analyzer of a subset of C.

-## Grammar
+## Grammar 🔏

 The following are the tokens that are part of the set to take into account: start({),if-else-fif,for-ffor,mq-fmq,hh-fhh,dd-fdd (depending on),read,write,end